B0neShAd0w/Hacktoria/The Killer Clown.md

 Given the circumstances, we have no time to waste.
 Your assignment is simple, find the location of the picture below.
 Before the next victim dies, tied up in a box underground, slowly suffocating while tightly wrapped in ropes.

 Special Agent K. The contract is yours, if you choose to accept.

+### Process:
+The details I feel are important have been highlighted in the MIssion Briefing above.